 Podiatry at North Down Physio is dedicated to the diagnosis, rehabilitation and prevention of lower limb sports and musculoskeletal injuries.

-Our practitioner, Adam, currently works with international athletes, sports institutes and professional sporting teams.
-The same professional approach is extended to treat recreational athletes and active children or adolescents.
+Our practitioner, Peter, currently works with Firefly Foot and Ankle Clinics, and has had experience with international athletes, sports institutes and professional sporting teams.
+This same professional approach is extended to treat recreational athletes and active children or adolescents.

 Our aim is to help individuals achieve their sporting goals and return from injury with confidence by using evidence based treatment programmes and the latest technology to aid assessment.